lynnyuue/lynnyuue.github.com/_posts/2019-01-16-using-crt-in-spring-boot.md

 tags: [spring, ssl]
 ---

+*How to import certificate to jks and used in spring boot application*

 According to the security policy requirements, we need to enable the https protocol and add ssl certificate.

 # apply new certificate